Tomptez/bibfilter/Readme.md

 and type (or paste) in the following variables

-    DATABASE_URL = "sqlite:///mydatabase.db"
+    DATABASE_URL = "postgresql://myusername:mypassword@localhost/bibfilter"
     APP_USERNAME = "username"
     APP_PASSWORD = "password"
     LIBRARY_ID = "2364338"
     COLLECTION_ID = "VIZDZ4PX"
+    SUGGEST_LITERATURE_URL="duckduckgo.com"

 You can change the values of `APP_USERNAME` and `APP_PASSWORD` to whatever you like.
 They will be used for the login for the `/admin` page.
 `LIBRARY_ID` and `COLLECTION_ID` should reflect the respective ID of your zotero Library and collection.
 You can retrieve these IDs from the adress field in your browser if you open the collection at zotero.org in your browser.
 Note that it has to be a public library, otherwise you also need to use an API-Key which this application does not yet account for.
+`SUGGEST_LITERATURE_URL` should be the URL to a page where users can suggest articles to add.

+You then change `DATABASE_URL` replacing `myusername` and `mypassword` with your actual username/password

 You can now close the `nano` editor by hitting Ctr+X and then typing `Y` and then `Enter` to save the file

->**Optional:**
-> -----------
->For testing you can leave the `DATABASE_URL` untouched (it will use a simple sqlite3 database).
-For serious development and actual production it would be best to first install and setup [PostgreSQL](https://www.postgresql.org/download/) and create a new Database called bibfilter.
->You can then change `DATABASE_URL` to the following value (replacing `myusername` and `mypassword` with your actual username/password and `bibfilter` with whatever you called your database)

->    `DATABASE_URL = "postgresql://myusername:mypassword@localhost/bibfilter"`

 Then you can activate the environment via